Courses that fulfill

 FREN 340 LITERARY STUDIES (3 credits)

 Emphasizing critical literary approaches, this course enables students to gain familiarity with tools used in interpretation and analysis by encountering texts organized by topic, genre or period.
 The requirements include substantial reading in French and frequent written work with an emphasis on multiple drafts and the writing process.
 Sample topics include Monstrous Dreams: Figuring Fantasy in Nineteenth-Century French Literature, and Poetry Engagé.
 Prerequisites: FREN 301, 302 or permission of the instructor.
-(AY)
+(WI) (AY)

 Through literature, film, news and cultural analyses, this course familiarizes students with important moments in labor history that shape contemporary work practices and relationships and prepares them for linguistic and cultural aspects of working in a French-speaking setting.
 Prerequisites: FREN 301, 302 or permission of the instructor.
 (AY)